 Valley Anesthesia can help a Student Registered Nurse Anesthetist (SRNA) prepare for the National Certifying Exam, whilst offering informative study guides to help pass their boards.

 Nursing is an amazing but challenging career.
 To be successful in the role, you must consistently provide the highest standard of healthcare in a fast-moving environment.
+An RN BSN program is a great way to prepare.
 If you are willing to dedicate your time to study, strive to help people and work hard every day, you can guarantee you will make a fantastic nurse.